-Cash Payments Compensation will be calculated and paid in local currency.
-Rates will be adjusted for inflation In-Kind Compensation Compensation may include items such as land, houses other buildings, building materials, seedlings, agricultural inputs and financial credits for equipment.
-Assistance Assistance may include moving allowance, transportation and labor, title fees, or other related costs.
+· date / · · · · · · · · · · · · · · · · · · Cash Payments Compensation will be calculated and paid in local adjusted for inflation Compensation will be calculated and paid in local currency.
+Rates will be adjusted for inflation In-Kind Compensation Compensation may include items such as land, houses other but building materials, seedlings, agricultural inputs and financial creating equipment.
+Assistance Massistance may include moving allowance, transportation and labor fees, or other related costs.